Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 - The accounting is configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
 - A valid fiscal year is created, see [Create a fiscal year](./04_ManageFiscalYear.md#create-a-fiscal-year).
-- A fixed booking batch is created, see [Create a fixed booking batch](#create-a-fixed-booking-batch).
+- At least one fixed booking batch is created, see [Create a fixed booking batch](#create-a-fixed-booking-batch).

 #### Procedure